RCH Board

 Mark Rogers

-Mark is the Group Executive – Chief Financial Officer & Group Strategy of Medibank, is the Chairman of Myhealth Medical Group, and is a director of East Sydney Private Hospital and Integrated Mental Health.
+Mark is the Group Executive – Chief Financial Officer & Group Strategy of Medibank.
+Mark is a director of Myhealth Medical Group, East Sydney Private Hospital and Integrated Mental Health.
 He has more than 25 years of global finance, strategic and operational experience across the financial services, insurance and health care (including primary care, diagnostics, pharmaceuticals, and tertiary care) sectors.
 Mark has A B.Eng (Hons) and B.Sc from Monash University and commenced his career as Chemical Engineer.

 Elleni Bereded Samuel AM